Location Managers

 Location Knowledge

-We understand DOC (Department of Conservation) filming requirements and iwi cultural consultation protocols for sites like Tongariro National Park and sacred Māori lands.
+We know DOC (Department of Conservation) filming needs and iwi cultural consultation protocols for sites like Tongariro National Park and sacred Māori lands.

 03.